 Transgender children and teens identifying with a gender identity other than the sex assigned at birth often desire to transition to live in their affirmed gender.
 The first step is social transition, typically changing name and pronoun to match their gender identity, and changes in clothing choices and hair cut/style.
 It often begins part time with family and then may progress to a child attending school in their affirmed gender identity.
 It’s critical to understand there are no medical interventions for pre-pubertal youth – only social transitions.

 If your child’s trans identity persists over time, best practice today includes the use of Gonadotropin Releasing Hormone (GnRH) analogues at the onset of puberty.
 Often called “puberty blockers,” these medications simply put puberty on hold.
 Blocking the development of secondary sex characteristics among transgender youth significantly reduces their gender dysphoria (a condition where a person experiences discomfort or distress because there's a mismatch between their biological sex and gender identity), and naturally associated risk factors.
-Because these medications are irreversible, they “buy more time” for dads, other parents, and counsellors like me to ensure the young person’s affirmed gender identity persists.
+These medications can “buy more time” for dads, other parents and counsellors like me, to ensure the young person’s affirmed gender identity persists.

 When your child remains clear about their affirmed gender identity, later adolescence (16 years of age in many countries) typically includes masculinising or feminising hormone therapy.
-Top surgery can be recommended prior to 18 years of age when the child is living consistently in their affirmed gender identity and has been on hormone therapy for at least one year (chest reconstruction for young trans men and breast augmentation for young trans women).
-Genital surgeries are only available after the transgender youth reaches the legal age of majority and has lived continuously in their affirmed gender for at least one year.
+Top surgery can be performed in the UK on the NHS from 18 years of age (chest reconstruction for young trans men and breast augmentation for young trans women).
+Genital surgeries are only available after the transgender youth reaches the legal age of majority and has lived continuously in their affirmed gender for a reasonable length of time.